EPIC-guide/epic-guide.github.io/_life/culture.md

 Your neighbours will expect you not to do the laundry, use the vacuum cleaner, throw out the glass bin, or drill holes into your walls on Sundays.
 It's OK to still do it once in a while, but at least try to do it in the afternoon rather than the morning.

 ## Other things to note

+Chew with your mouth closed when eating, as keeping your mouth open is considered impolite.

+Speaking to strangers on the street is rare and will usually be considered odd, unless you have something specific to ask such as finding your way, or something specific happened that people will talk about, even as simple as a car making a lot of noise while you're waiting at a bus stop.

 Punctuality is not a joke.
 Even for social events like dinners you are expected to be on time or slightly earlier.
 Conversely, it also means public transport is very on time.